Firestarter (1984 film): Plot

-Charlie's powers increase exponentially.
+Charlie's powers increase at an alarming rate.
 She continually demands to see her father as they promised.
 Andy is revealed to be faking the acceptance of his drugs, so his powers have never decreased and it was all a ruse to make Hollister drop his guard.
 Once alone on a walk far from the house, Andy uses his power to get information from Hollister (such as "Johns true identity) and arranges to leave with Charlie that night.
 He slips Charlie a note and she immediately tells John/Rainbird about the escape.
 Since he has wanted to kill Charlie since first hearing about her, he hides in the barn so he can kill Andy as well.
 Charlie enters the barn first and Rainbird successfully convinces her to start climbing up the ladder to him.

 His plan is foiled once Andy enters and Charlie instead runs to her father.
 She tells him that "John" is present and asks if they can take him with them.
 She is saddened and angered to find out the truth, yet believes Rainbird when he states that he will not kill her father if she comes to him.
 To save his daughter, Andy orders the still mind-controlled Hollister to shoot at Rainbird.
 However, Rainbird kills Hollister, after which Andy, using his powers, causes Rainbird to leap to the ground, breaking his leg.
 Rainbird shoots Andy in the neck, fatally wounding him.
 He then fires at Charlie but she detonates the bullet and engulfs Rainbird in the ensuing fire, killing him.
 Before dying, Andy pleads with her to use her powers to bring the facility down.
 The entire security team arrives and she eliminates them one by one with her powers and makes her way off the property.
 Charlie hitchhikes back to the Manders' farm and is welcomed back.
 Shortly after, Charlie and Irv arrive in New York City to tell her story to the media.